The Meaning of Love (album): Reception

+Legacy

 Deviating from critical consensus, BBC Music journalist Ruth Mitchell wrote that the album is "packed full of dreamy songs", and "surprisingly sounds like a very competent and unhurried effort indeed."
 The Meaning of Love won "Worst British Album" at the 2005 Naomi Awards.
 In a 2007 online poll, it was voted the seventh-worst album ever made by a Scottish artist.